franBec/pollitoDev/content/en/blog/2022-10-30-first-blog.md

 _\(Potrero de los Funes, San Luis, Argentina\)_

 After delaying for quite a time, finally decided to start a blog.
 My main objective is **to document my journey as a developer**.
-To archieve that objective, I'll write about....
+To achieve that objective, I'll write about....

 **Work stuff:** Even if not much happens, I can surely extract some thoughts about tasks or chats with my coworkers.